-I hear quite an influence of both Scriabin and Rachmaninov in his music.
-Listen, for example, the piano sonata no. 1 is very much reminiscent of the style of Rachmaninov.
-And then, if we follow up to his piano sonata no. 2, the influence shifted to an early Scriabin style.
-He also wrote a piano concerto very much in the style of Rachmaninov.
+I hear quite an influence of both Scriabin and Rachmaninoff in his music.
+Listen, for example, the piano sonata No. 1 is very much reminiscent of the style of Rachmaninoff.
+And then, if we follow up on his piano sonata no. 2, the influence shifted to an early Scriabin style.
+He also wrote a piano concerto very much in the style of Rachmaninoff.

-Victor Kosenko First Piano Sonata reminiscent of Rachmaninov.
+Victor Kosenko’s First Piano Sonata reminiscent of Rachmaninov.

-Viktor Kosenko Second Piano Sonata reminiscent of early Scriabin.
+Viktor Kosenko’s Second Piano Sonata is reminiscent of early Scriabin.

-I can’t find an own style in Kosenko’s work, still there is personality in what he wrote.
+I can’t find Kosenko’s own style in his work; still, there is personality in what he wrote.
 It is highly romantic music that seems to be a mixture of Scriabin and Rachmaninov and even reaches back to Tchaikovsky.
-Yet, I can’t find the Ukrainian elements in his piano music claimed on Wikipedia.
-Except for perhaps some of the children’s pieces and some of his songs.
+Yet, I can’t find the Ukrainian elements in his piano music claimed on Wikipedia, except for perhaps some of the children’s pieces and some of his songs.

 Still, he succeeded in writing very alluring music with a hint of genius if only we hadn’t known of Scriabin and Rachmaninov.
 But this is an “evil” that can be bestowed on many composers after Scriabin.
 Alexander Scriabin influenced a whole generation of modernist composers to come.